sinur/leagueBot/README.md

 To use it, first set up a discord bot account.
 You can learn how to set that up here: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

-After you created the bot and got your token, start up the bot with via command line interface with
+After you created the bot and got your token, download the jar (under releases) and start up the bot with via command line interface with

 ```java -jar leagueBot.jar yourToken```